Covid-19 testing for students and staff

 - Will the test be sufficient to allow me to travel internationally?

 No, the lateral flow test is not sufficient for those wishing to travel internationally.
-Students wishing to travel overseas must check before they travel if their destination requires confirmation of a negative PCR test.
+Students/staff wishing to travel overseas must check before they travel if their destination requires confirmation of a negative PCR test.
 A PCR test is a different type of test from the one being provided through this route.
 You can find more information about external organisations who provide PCR testing here.

 - What do I have to consider when travelling?